sazarudeen/Employee-User-Management-Jwt/README.md

 ### Step 2

-Install the dependencies by executing:
+Install the dependencies by executing the below command :

 ```bash
 npm install